Marcus Graham: Looking back on 10 years of Twitch’s experiment with livestreaming

 Graham: There’s absolutely truth to that.
 Again, suddenly the ability of–I’m doing this as a hobby, and man it would be great if I could get paid for the work I’m doing.
 That began in 2011, and it’s exponentially evolved over time.
 Whether that is just being able to earn revenue as a partner, through subscriptions or whatever, through the ways that the game industry now interacts with Twitch creators and works with creators, whether it’s from a marketing perspective or whether it’s, “I know this creator loves the Halo franchise, let’s get them involved with our launch plans on Twitch,” we’re seeing all sorts of different opportunities pop up, and they’ve been popping up over 10 years.

 From the job perspective, the ecosystem that has been created doesn’t stop at the creator.
-10 years ago the idea of saying, “Yes, I make a living creating emotes for Twitch broadcasters,” that was nonexistent.
+Ten years ago, the idea of saying, “Yes, I make a living creating emotes for Twitch broadcasters,” that was nonexistent.
 But as you saw the need for more creators that needed emotes and wanted to change their emotes on a monthly or quarterly basis, that was something that was introduced in the Twitch ecosystem.
 Those who build technology for streamers was a part that was introduced in the ecosystem.

 I don’t think it was limited just to the creator or broadcaster.
 In reality, as Twitch saw growth in this area, and as it expanded to other areas, whether that was in creative or in just chatting or travel streams, we started to see other jobs open up.
 Emote artists is one of them.
 Musicians is another one.
 Being a full time content creator, whether you’re a gamer or you do travel streams or you create talk shows, suddenly all of these became possible.
 There’s absolutely then a giant shift in the things you can do to make a living, the way that the ecosystem brings new jobs, new opportunities, in areas that, 10 years ago, we were not necessarily predicting that was going to happen.